BronzeCrab/pygame-4-youtube/readme.md

 ## what is it?

-this is small 2d pygame game
+This is small 2d pygame game.
+This is indeed very cool game tbh, just try it, and you will not regret.

 ## how to run it: